Country Profile: Ireland

 Communications

-- Internet Users: 97% of the population (2023 est.)
+- Internet Penetration: 97% of the population (2023 est.)

 - Mobile Subscriptions: 5.76 million (2023 est.)

-- Fixed-Line Subscriptions: 1.176 million (2023 est.)
+- Fixed-line Subscriptions: 1.176 million (2023 est.)

-- Broadband Subscribers: 1.65 million (2023 est.)
+- Broadband Connectivity: 1.65 million fixed broadband subscriptions (2023 est.)

 Key Metrics